The Problem in Numbers

 “It’s a bit silly really,” Newell tells Weekender.
 “You have this nation that desperately needs youth, yet more than 30,000 kids are stuck in the middle with a bleak view of their future.
 35% of the children in institutions are academically two grade levels behind the rest of the country and only around 15% go to college.
 In order to get that level up they need more access to resources and technology.
 “Living Dreams” provides a one-to-one program with secure cloud based computing which we plan to take nationwide.”

 Another organization attempting to ease the plight of abandoned youngsters in this country is The Nippon Foundation and its “Happy Yurikago (Japanese for cradle) Project.”
-Over the past couple of years they have provided financial aid for private adoption agencies, set up telephone and email advisory services for families that have adopted a child, and organize numerous seminars for couples considering adoption.
+Over the past couple of years they have provided financial aid for private adoption agencies, set up telephone and email advisory services for families that have adopted a child, and organize numerous seminars for couples considering adoption in Japan.
 They have also organized many study sessions for women worried about pregnancy so they know there are options available.